Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Label Replacement Attacks

+In previous sections, we focus on label inference as the adversarial objective.
+In this section, we further consider how the adversary is going to leverage the label information for its own benefit in the VFL framework.
+Specifically, we consider a backdoor attack where an adversary replace a small amount of labels with the target labels, which is commonly studied in the HFL scenarios\cite{Bagdasaryan2018backdoor,pmlr-v97-bhagoji19a,xie2020dba}

+In our setting, the backdoor task is to assign an attacker-chosen label to input data with a specific pattern (i.e. a trigger), as shown in Figure \ref{fig:backdoor_task_setting}.
+Also, the attacker aims to train a model which achieves high performance on both the original task and the backdoor task.
+The adversarial objective can be written as:

-where $o_i^K$ is defined in equation \ref{eq:y_pred}, $\mathbb{D}_{cln}$,$N_{cln}$,$\mathbb{D}_{poi}$,$N_{poi}$ denote the clean dataset, number of samples in clean dataset, poisoned dataset and number of samples in poisoned dataset, respectively. $r_i^K$ denotes the target label.
-Since the active party has labels, it can directly modify the label of the poisoned dataset without affecting the training protocol.
-During training, the active party just needs to send $\{\frac{\partial \mL^b}{\partial H_i}\} $instead of $\{\frac{\partial \mL}{\partial H_i}\} $ to successfully inject the attack.
-In this work, we focus on the more challenging problem, injecting backdoor from \textit{passive parties} who have no access to either labels or other passive parties' contributions at every iteration.
+where $o_i^K$ is defined in equation \ref{eq:y_pred}, $\mathcal{D}_{cln}$,$N_{cln}$,$\mathcal{D}_{poi}$,$N_{poi}$ denote the clean dataset, number of samples in clean dataset, poisoned dataset and number of samples in poisoned dataset, respectively. $r_i^K$ denotes the target label.
 From algorithm \ref{algo1}, the only information the passive parties obtain is the batch-averaged gradients.
 Therefore the main challenge is for the passive parties to assign targeted labels to specific input data with trigger features \textit{without direct access to labels}.

-This backdoor task is built on the label inference attack since once a passive party learns the corresponding true labels of the each sample, it can carefully design the communicated messages to replace the true label with a target label, shown as the following.
-In equation \ref{loss_H_k}, if $f$ represents a softmax function and $\ell$ represents a cross-entropy loss, then $g_H^i=\frac{\partial \ell}{\partial H_i}$ is a $m$-dimension vector where $m$ is the number of labels with the $j$th element being:
+This backdoor task is built on the label inference attack discussed previously since once a passive party learns the corresponding true labels of the each sample, it can carefully design the encrypted communicated messages to replace thae true label with a target label.
+Following Eq.(\ref{equ:one_negative}), after label inference, $\frac{\partial \ell}{\partial H_i}$ is obtained and the $y^{th}$ element of $\frac{\partial \ell}{\partial H_i}$ has opposite sign as compared to others.

-where $S_j$ is the softmax function $S_j= \frac{e^{h_j}}{\sum_i e^{h_i}}$ over $H_i$.
-Here we abuse the notation $y$ to denote the index of the true label.
-If $g_H^i$ is revealed, the label information is known because the $y$th element of $g_H^i$ will have opposite sign as compared to others.
-To inject the attack, the passive party only needs to replace $g_H^i$ with